eduarmreyes/website/src/pages/blog/web-storage-2.md

 #### Example of indexedDB

-Here we can see a example of a todo app using IndexedDB.
+Here we can see an example of a todo app using IndexedDB.

 http://mdn.github.io/to-do-notifications/